 While this story might vary depending on what part of the world you are in, the avocado trend in the United States is among one of the most explosive.

 In the ‘80s, the United States pushed out a new dietary guideline that recommended a low-fat diet, which many people took to include all fats, not just bad fats.
-This included avocado.
+This included the avocado’s bountiful fats.

 This dealt massive damage to what was the avocado’s somewhat known presence, though many people still didn’t know how to use an avocado or even how to cut it.
 Because of this, despite commercials and advertisements to combat this negative press, it was not enough for the avocado to regain popularity and the industry continued to suffer.